Men's Curl Club

 Applying product too late

-Add styler while hair is wet or damp enough to form groups.
+Fix: Apply while hair is still damp or wet enough to clump.

 Using only wax or clay